Samsung/tizen-docs/docs/application/web/guides/index.md

 <tr>
 <td>Base</td>
-<td>These APIs contain classes and interfaces that provide a set of basic definitions and interfaces that are used in the Tizen Device API.<BR>
+<td>These APIs contain classes and interfaces that provide a set of basic definitions and interfaces that are used in the Tizen Device API.<br>
 You can manage common files and ZIP archive files, and define filters and sorting modes for queries.
 You can also use generic success and error event handlers, in addition to a generic error interface and a simple coordinate interface for defining location information.
 </td>
 <td>